vivaria/edisonrul.ing/README.md

     *   If The Chariot is destroyed by a monster with equal ATK, its heads effect wont activate.
     *   If your "Arcana Force VII - The Chariot" destroys a "Crystal Beast" monster by battle and the "Crystal Beast" monster is placed into the Spell and Trap Card Zone, you cannot Special Summon that "Crystal Beast" monster.
 *   The (TAILS) Continuous Effect applies while this card is face-up on the field.
-    *   If "Reversal of Fate" changes "Arcana Force VII - The Chariot's" effect from heads to tails, control of "Arcana Force VII - The Chariot" immediately shifts to the opponent.
+    *   If "Reversal of Fate" changes "Arcana Force VII - The Chariot"'s effect from heads to tails, control of "Arcana Force VII - The Chariot" immediately shifts to the opponent.
 If its effect is changed to heads again after control is shifted to the opponent, it remains under the opponent's control.

 ## ARCANA FORCE XIV - TEMPERANCE